 Whenever this Policy specifies an action or decision by a school or college dean, the Dean of Students, the Dean of Graduate Studies, a vice president, or a more senior level administrator, that individual may delegate consideration and decision of the matter to a designee.
-Such designee will normally be but is not required to be, a member of the decision maker's staff.
+Such designee will normally be, but is not required to be, a member of the decision maker's staff.

-- February 7, 2022 Revisions approved by the University President - January 25, 2022 Revisions approved by Faculty Senate - December 1, 2021 Revisions approved by Faculty Senate Policy Committee - August 14, 2020 Revised to address Title IX Rule Changes - April 15, 2020 Approved by University President - September 24, 2019 Approved by Faculty Senate - March 6, 1997 Approved by Faculty Senate Graduate Committee - October 20, 1994 -- Approved by Faculty Senate Graduate Committee
+- September 13, 2022 Revisions approved by Faculty Senate Operations Committee - September 7, 2022 Revisions approved by Faculty Senate Policy Committee - February 7, 2022 Revisions approved by the University President - January 25, 2022 Revisions approved by Faculty Senate - December 1, 2021 Revisions approved by Faculty Senate Policy Committee - August 14, 2020 Revised to address Title IX Rule Changes - April 15, 2020 Approved by University President - September 24, 2019 Approved by Faculty Senate - March 6, 1997 Approved by Faculty Senate Graduate Committee - October 20, 1994 Approved by Faculty Senate Graduate Committee